cpcdupct/INDIeGenerator/README.md

 ### The project

-Two Eclipse Modeling Framework and two Xtext Project can be find inside the INDIeGenerator repository.
+Two Eclipse Modeling Framework and two Xtext Projects can be found inside the INDIeGenerator repository.

 #### Eclipse Modeling Framework Projects
 The metamodel for content and assessment DSL are included in these projects.